This is Epoq, Inc.'s privacy notice.

 - Third parties to whom we may choose to sell, transfer, or merge parts of our business or our assets.
 Alternatively, we may seek to acquire other businesses or merge with them.
 If a change happens to our business, then the new owners may use your personal data in the same way as set out in this privacy notice.

-We do not transfer your personal data outside the European Economic Area (EEA), except, subject to appropriate safeguards, to you or as management information to any organization that has facilitated your access to this website.
+We do not transfer your personal data outside the UK or the European Economic Area (EEA), except, subject to appropriate safeguards, to you or as management information to any organization that has facilitated your access to this website.

 - We have put in place procedures to deal with any suspected personal data breach and will notify you and any applicable regulator of a breach where we are legally required to do so.